 The U.S. Embassy in Manila and the U.S. Consular Agency in Cebu are providing limited notary services for the following types of documents only.
 We cannot accommodate requests to notarize other types of documents at this time.
 The fee is U.S. $50 per seal, except where noted:

-Notary appointments are available in Manila between 9:15 a.m. and 11:30 a.m., Monday through Friday, except for U.S. and Philippine holidays.
-You can schedule an appointment in Manila via our online appointment system.
+Notary appointments are available in Manila between 12:45 p.m. to 2:30 p.m. and Cebu between 9:15 a.m. to 11:30 a.m., Monday through Friday, except for U.S. and Philippine holidays.
+You can schedule an appointment via Manila’s online appointment system and Cebu’s online appointment system.

 DS-3053: To notarize a DS-3053 Statement of Consent: Issuance of a U.S. Passport To a Minor Under Age 16 (PDF, 345K), please review the instructions listed on the form, the information fields that must be completed, and bring your original, valid, government-issued photo ID as well as a photocopy of both sides.
 As the U.S. Department of State requires that this form be notarized, this service is performed free of charge.